Keyboard shortcuts

 Models are stateless between calls.
 Each request starts fresh.
 The model doesn’t remember your last conversation unless previous context is explicitly included.
 This is why instruction files and memory patterns exist.

 Models have knowledge cutoffs.
 They were trained on data up to a specific date.
 They don’t know about libraries released last week or APIs that changed last month.
 In agentic settings, tools partially compensate: an agent with web search, file reading, and documentation retrieval can look up current information rather than relying on stale training data.
-But the model still can’t know what it doesn’t know, so providing current documentation for recent technologies remains good practice.
+The model still can’t know what it doesn’t know, so providing current documentation for recent technologies remains good practice.

 Models optimize for plausibility.
 When uncertain, a model produces the most likely-sounding response, not an admission of uncertainty.
 This is why AI smells exist and why verification loops matter.

 Models process more than text.
 Frontier models accept images alongside text universally.
-Several (including GPT-5 and Gemini 2.5) accept native audio and video as well, though support varies by vendor — Claude Opus 4.5, for example, handles text and images but not audio or video.
+Several (including GPT-5 and Gemini 2.5) accept native audio and video as well, though support varies by vendor: Claude Opus 4.5, for example, handles text and images but not audio or video.
 For agentic coding, this means a model can examine screenshots of a broken UI, read diagrams and architecture sketches, inspect visual test output, and (when the chosen model supports it) listen to a developer’s recorded explanation or watch a screencast of a failing test.
 Multimodal input expands what you can communicate in a prompt beyond what words alone can express.

 How It Plays Out